Education in Gilgit-Baltistan: Statistics

 According to a World Bank Economic Report On Gilgit-Baltistan (2010–11), the net primary school enrolment in Gilgit Baltistan is 51%, the net middle-school enrollment is 17%, and only 14% are enrolled in matric school.
 In other words, only 17 out of every 100 students achieve the middle level and only 14 out of every 100 students reach to matric level.

+According to school census data, a total of 5,739 students are enrolled at the Intermediate and Bachelors level in various colleges within GB, of which 47 percent are women.
+Another 947 students are enrolled in Bachelor’s and Master’s Programs at the Karakoram International University (KIU) in Gilgit, with 35 percent of the students being women.
+About 23 percent of all post secondary students are currently studying outside the region.
+All together an estimated 8,680 students from GB are currently enrolled at the intermediate level and above.
+Somewhat surprisingly, the post-secondary enrollment rate in GB is better than the rest of Pakistan, possibly reflecting cultural norms that emphasize the importance of education.

-According to a current survey, approximately a thousand students belonging to Baltistan are studying in different colleges and universities of Karachi.
+According to a current survey, approximately a thousand students belonging to Baltistan are studying in different colleges and universities of karachi.
 There are no medical or engineering colleges in the area.
 A large number of students are studying in different colleges and schools of Pakistan.
-However, seats for Gilgit-Baltistan are very limited in engineering and medical colleges.
+However, seats for Gilgit-Baltistan are limited in engineering and medical colleges.

-There are no scholarship programs for higher education in GB.
-Medical colleges in Karachi do not provide a single seat for students coming from Gilgit-Baltistan.
 On September 29, 2009 Prime Minister Gillani announced the foundation of the first medical college.
 However, construction hasn't begun.
 Currently, the local government has allocated an amount of over Rs361 million (5.3% of the total budget) towards education in the area.